wtto00/tauri-plugin-app-exit/permissions/autogenerated/reference.md

 ## Default Permission

-Default permissions for the plugin
+Default permissions for the plugin app-exit.

 - `allow-exit-app`